 Becomes practical if you're wearing the Clockwork Apparatus outfit.
 The Apparatus has random beneficial effects that trigger on (and replace) fumbled attacks, and the ninja weapon has the highest fumble chance of any equipment (tied with the vibrating cyborg knife, which is no longer available) and also triples the chance of criticals (with the best weapons granting five times the chance).
 Also, it means you're a clockwork ninja, which is just freaking awesome.
 To throw it over the top, one of the required parts of the outfit is a clockwork Badass Longcoat.

-Bait-and-Switch Boss: If you choose to play a 'Bees Hate You' run, the Naughty Sorceress' sausage form is killed by the Guy Made of Bees, a Bonus Boss in normal runs.
+If you choose to play a 'Bees Hate You' run, the Naughty Sorceress' sausage form is killed by the Guy Made of Bees, a Bonus Boss in normal runs.

-Also happens in Avatar of Boris; the sausage is replaced by The Avatar of Sneaky Pete.
+In Avatar of Boris; the sausage is replaced by The Avatar of Sneaky Pete.
 And in Bugbear Invasion, this effectively happens before the game even starts: a giant bugbear mothership has crashed on the original final boss's lair, and you eventually end up fighting the mothership's final boss instead of the regular one.